You are currently viewing Anti-Money Laundering in Arts & Antiquities

 Money Laundering and Terrorist Financing in the Arts & Antiquities Market

-The market of art and antiquities attracts criminals and organized crime groups to launder money to help fund their activities.
-Criminals use third-party organizations as middlemen to stay as far away from the deal as possible.
+The art and antiquities market attracts criminals and organized crime groups to launder money to help fund their activities.
+Criminals use third-party organizations as intermediaries to stay as far away from the deal as possible.

 There are serious risks in these markets.
-Risks can include difficulties in tracing the origin of cultural objects, Know Your Customer (KYC) not being recognized, not enough suspicious transactions reports, and lack of prioritization of investigations in this field.
+Risks can include difficulties tracing the origin of cultural objects, Know Your Customer (KYC) not being recognized, insufficient suspicious transaction reports, and lack of prioritization of investigations in this field.

 Not many jurisdictions have enough awareness and understanding to help stop these illegal actions.
-This results in a lack of investigative resources, expertise, and difficulties with pursuing cross-border investigations.
+This results in a lack of investigative resources and expertise and difficulties in pursuing cross-border investigations.

 Valueless Art Sold for $263,999.89

-Kapoor bought the piece of art for $263,999.89 from Priyanka Gandhi Vadra.
-This art had no true value and the transaction was a bribe to influence the ‘awarding of Padma Bhushan’ to Kapoor.
+Kapoor bought the piece of art for $264,000 from Priyanka Gandhi Vadra.
+This art had no value, and the transaction was a bribe to influence the ‘awarding of Padma Bhushan’ to Kapoor (Tribune India).

-This is one of 70 case studies that FATF has researched based on the information given by national investigating agencies.
+This is one of 70 case studies that FATF has researched based on the information given by national investigating agencies (Tribune India).

 FATF Recommendations

-5. Monitor high-risk markets to mitigate identification challenges with Arts & Antiquities that may be linked to terrorist financing or criminal activity
+- Monitor high-risk markets to mitigate identification challenges with arts & antiquities that may be linked to terrorist financing or criminal activity

-6. Allow public museums to maintain and display art seized during investigations.
-This will help reduce the costs and difficulties for law enforcement to store and maintain these valuable objects.
+- Allow public museums to maintain and display art seized during investigations.
+This will help reduce law enforcement’s costs and difficulties in storing and preserving these valuable objects.

 How TTI Can Help